PLUS-POSTECH/soma/README.md

 * Write tests. (priority: high)
 * Better documentation of features. (priority: medium)
 * Support multiple problems in a single repository. (priority: medium)
-* Support multiple containers for a single problem. (proiroty: medium)
+* Support multiple containers for a single problem. (priority: medium)
 * Support cloud deployment such as AWS, GCP, Azure as well as local deployment. (priority: low)